kubernetes/website/content/id/docs/concepts/workloads/controllers/deployment.md

 ### Rollback To

-Field `.spec.rollbackTo` has been deprecated in API versions `extensions/v1beta1` and `apps/v1beta1`, and is no longer supported in API versions starting `apps/v1beta2`.
+Field `.spec.rollbackTo` has been deprecated in API versions `extensions/v1beta1` dan `apps/v1beta1`, dan is no longer supported in API versions starting `apps/v1beta2`.
 Instead, `kubectl rollout undo` as introduced in [Rolling Back to a Previous Revision](#rolling-back-to-a-previous-revision) should be used.

 ### Revision History Limit

 A Deployment's revision history is stored in the ReplicaSets it controls.

 `.spec.revisionHistoryLimit` is an optional field that specifies the number of old ReplicaSets to retain to allow rollback.
-These old ReplicaSets consume resources in `etcd` and crowd the output of `kubectl get rs`.
+These old ReplicaSets consume resources in `etcd` dan crowd the output of `kubectl get rs`.
 The configuration of each Deployment revision is stored in its ReplicaSets; therefore, once an old ReplicaSet is deleted, you lose the ability to rollback to that revision of Deployment.
-By default, 10 old ReplicaSets will be kept, however its ideal value depends on the frequency and stability of new Deployments.
+Umumnya, 10 old ReplicaSets will be kept, however its ideal value depends on the frequency dan stability of new Deployments.

 More specifically, setting this field to zero means that all old ReplicaSets with 0 replicas will be cleaned up.
 In this case, a new Deployment rollout cannot be undone, since its revision history is cleaned up.

 ### Paused

-`.spec.paused` is an optional boolean field for pausing and resuming a Deployment.
-The only difference between a paused Deployment and one that is not paused, is that any perubahan into the PodTemplateSpec of the paused Deployment will not trigger new rollouts as long as it is paused.
-A Deployment is not paused by default when it is created.
+`.spec.paused` is an optional boolean field for pausing dan resuming a Deployment.
+The only difference between a paused Deployment dan one that is not paused, is that any perubahan into the PodTemplateSpec of the paused Deployment will not trigger new rollouts as long as it is paused.
+A Deployment is not paused Umumnya when it is created.

-## Alternative to Deployments
+## Alternatif untuk Deployment

 ### kubectl rolling update

-[`kubectl rolling update`](/docs/reference/generated/kubectl/kubectl-commands#rolling-update) updates Pods and ReplicationControllers in a similar fashion.
-But Deployments are recommended, since they are declarative, server side, and have additional features, such as rolling back to any previous revision even after the rolling update is done.
+[`kubectl rolling update`](/docs/reference/generated/kubectl/kubectl-perintahs#rolling-update) membarui Pod dan ReplicationController dengan cara yang serupa.
+Namun, Deployments lebih disarankan karena deklaratif, berjalan di sisi server, dan punya fitur tambahan, seperti pengembalian ke revisi manapun sebelumnya bahkan setelah pembaruan rolling selesais.

 {{% /capture %}}